dancsalo/dancsalo.github.io/_drafts/semi.markdown

 ---
 layout: post
 comments: true
+author: Dan Salo
 title:  "Deep Generative Models for Generalization"
-excerpt: "From VAEs to GANs, deep generative model research has taken off at a rapid pace in the past 3 years.
+description: "From VAEs to GANs, deep generative model research has taken off at a rapid pace in the past 3 years.
 How can we leverage these models to increase our ability to generalize from training data to test data in a classification task?"
 date:   2017-08-08 08:00:00
 mathjax: true
 ---